 § 2462.
-Duration of registration.
+Duration of Registration.

-- (a) Except for registrations that will expire on December 31, 2009 pursuant to sections 2456(df)(10) and 17 CCR 93116.3(b)(1)(A), registrations and renewals will be valid for three years from date of issuance.
+- (a) Except for registrations that will expire on December 31, 200929 pursuant to sections 2456(f)(10)(k) and title 17, Cal.
+Code Regs., section 93116.3(b)(1)(A), and except for registrations that expire on December 31, 2010 pursuant to sections 2456(f)(11) and title 17, Cal.
+Code Regs., section 93116.3(bc)(1)(C), registrations and renewals will be valid for three years from date of issuance.
 For change of ownership, the registration shall retain the original expiration date, except where the registration has expired. - (b) The Executive Officer shall mail to the owner of a registered engine or equipment unit a renewal invoice at least 60 days prior to the registration expiration.
 Failure to send or receive a renewal invoice does not relieve the responsible official from paying all applicable fees when due.